codesydney/summation/README.md

 # summation
-A small Flask application to be used for GitHub training.
+A small flask application to be used for GitHub training.